 Over time, we are all going to get a small number of ghost followers.
 It’s unavoidable and impossible to have an account with zero ghost followers.
-Having a small handful of ghost followers isn’t a problem, however.
-It becomes a problem when you have a significant number of them.
+Having a small handful of them isn’t a problem, however.
+It becomes a problem when you have many.

 Spotting ghost followers on any Instagram account is relatively simple.

 An account with a high number of followers but a low engagement rate typically has a large number of ghost followers.